wandb/docs/docs/guides/integrations/prompts/quickstart.md

 index = load_index_from_storagex(storage_context, service_context=service_context)
 ```

-**Note:** for a [`ComposableGraph`](https://docs.llamaindex.ai/en/v0.9.48/examples/composable_indices/ComposableIndices-Prior.html) the root id for the index is located in the artifact's metadata tab in the W&B App.
+**Note:** for a [`ComposableGraph`](https://docs.llamaindex.ai/en/v0.9.48/examples/composable_indices/ComposableIndices-Prior.html), you can find the root ID for the index in the artifact's metadata tab in the W&B App.

 ## Next Steps